The first promise that I make to clients is: Bad News Early.

 I've been there.
 I know how to orient a technical person to operate in the peculiar world of litigation.

-The experience of over a decade and a half as a testifying expert makes me very efficient in taking on new assignments.
+The experience of two decades as a testifying expert makes me very efficient in taking on new assignments.
 One good way of determining whether I can assist with your case is to request a CV, recommendations from previous clients, a draft engagement agreement, or other available materials.